-I will try to standardize my Legacy reviews by using several categories: Legacy Presentation, how does it physically present its Legacy aspects during the game; Legacy access, what level of elements can players reasonably expect to unlock through play and what will be lost; Life length, specifically re-play value before, after and during the campaign mode; Advancement satisfaction, whether the upgrades given to players during campaign mode come at a rate that feels worthwhile; Rules Progression, whether added rules slot in naturally or come and go at such a rate that players never manage to settle into play and Storyline, Legacy games generally present an overarching story which can be successful or not.
+I will try to standardize my Legacy reviews by using several categories: Legacy Presentation, how does it physically present its Legacy aspects during the game; Legacy access, what level of elements can players reasonably expect to unlock through play and what will be lost; Life length, specifically re-play value before, after and during the campaign mode; Advancement satisfaction, whether the upgrades given to players during campaign mode come at a rate that feels worthwhile; Rules Progression, whether added rules slot in naturally or come and go at such a rate that players never manage to settle into play; Group consistency, how necessary it is to keep the same gaming group from game start to end and Storyline, Legacy games generally present an overarching story which can be successful or not.

 Legacy Presentation: Season 2 uses exactly the same Legacy presentation as Season 1, a set of boxes, peel off stickers and sticker windows driven by a Legacy deck including scratch off foil cards.
 Its pretty much the system used in Betrayal: Legacy and to a greater or lesser degree in Seafall.
 The presentation is excellent but the sense of value is average at best and there is a real feeling like this is the standardized Legacy format now rather than something truly innovative.